March 2021 Hawaii floods

 The March 2021 Hawaii floods was a devastating series of floods that caused a tremendous amount of damage to the U.S state of Hawaii.
 The heavy rain started on March 7, 2021, and flooded the Kaupakalua Dam.
-It was reported that the dam flooded due to deficiencies, and as a result, it is set to be decommissioned this summer.
+It was reported that the dam flooded due to deficiencies, and as a result, it was decommissioned in 2022.
 One person is currently missing from the floods, and at least a half dozen homes were heavily damaged or destroyed in the flooding, which also destroyed Peahi Bridge and heavily damaged Kaupakalua Bridge.
 More than 1,300 customers in Haiku were without power at 6:30 a.m.
 Tuesday HST.

 Causes of the Flood

 A strong low-pressure system fed by abundant moisture from the tropics fueled slow-moving storms that dropped inches of rain per hour in certain areas.
 Extremely heavy rains came down on Hawaii starting March 7, and overflowed the Kaupakalua Dam.
 More than 7.5 inches of rain fell in Haiku in the 24 hours ending at 8:45 a.m.
 March 10, according to the National Weather Service.
 More than 16 inches of rain fell near Keanae about 7 miles away in western Maui.
 The floodwaters from the overflowing dam and the heavy rain caused other rivers and streams to overflow, adding to the problem.